littlemicrowave/pv-price-forecaster-AIDA/README.md

 ![PV system](PV_system.png)

-The main business objectives of the current feature are to get visualization, analysis and prediction of the trends in solar panel system prices and sizes (the total rated direct-current (DC) output of the module arrays at standard test conditions.) throughout the time series for both consumer and business customers, to identify what can influence pricing and sizing, to get data insights, relations, dependicies, to forecast and predict future pricing and size of installations.
+The main business objectives of project are to get visualization, analysis and prediction of the trends in solar panel system prices and sizes (the total rated direct-current (DC) output of the module arrays at standard test conditions.) throughout the time series for both consumer and business customers, to identify what can influence pricing and sizing, to get data insights, relations, dependicies, to forecast and predict future pricing and size of installations.
 Thus providing assistance to the energy companies, installers, and other stakeholders in understanding the current and potential future market dynamics of solar panel installations.
 Also it will be possible to identify how PV systems have developed throughout the years, maybe it will be the most effective energy source in the future, who knows.

 ## Current situation
 A the starting point we have a dataset containing 1000000 rows of data and 78 columns.
 Missing data are coded in the database as -9999.
 The main variables to point out are (explanations are taken from supporting pdf file for this dataset):